Wherever possible, communications between elements of the system use high-grade encryption.

-The communication between BMC Discovery and BMC Atrium CMDB is based on the CMDB API.
+The communication between BMC Atrium Discovery and BMC Atrium CMDB is based on the CMDB API.
 The encryption that comes with the AR Server is the Standard Encryption 512-bit public key/56-bit DES encryption on the wire.
-If a customer acquired the higher levels of Remedy Encryption (a separate product), then the customer could obtain either 1024-bit public key/128-bit RC4 or 128-bit AES encrpytion or 2048-bit public key/2048-bit RC4 or 256-bit AES encryption.
-Communication from BMC Discovery to the AR Server can be configured to use a single chosen port (ARTCPPORT).
+If a customer acquired the higher levels of Remedy Encryption (a separate product), then the customer could obtain either 1024-bit public key/128-bit RC4 or 2048-bit public key/2048-bit RC4 encryption.
+Communication from BMC Atrium Discovery to the AR Server can be configured to use a single chosen port (ARTCPPORT).

 Ports used for System Communication

-The following ports are used by the BMC Discovery and you might need to open them on a firewall for correct operation.
+The following ports are used by the BMC Atrium Discovery and might need to be opened on a firewall for correct operation.
 These will be required in addition to the ports directly used for Discovery communications.

 Incoming Appliance User Interface ports

-These ports need to be open to access the UI and CLI for both normal operation and administration of updates.
-Enabling HTTPS in BMC Discovery allows any protocols except SSLv1 and SSLv2.
-TLS v1.1 and v1.2 support was added with the openssl-1.0.1e-15.el6 package, this is available in the December 2013 RHEL 6 operating system upgrade.
-The Apache module (mod_ssl) used to provide SSL and TLS support supports the following versions:
+These ports will need to be open to access the Main UI and CLI for both normal operation and administration of updates.
+Enabling HTTPS in BMC Atrium Discovery allows any protocols except SSLv1 and SSLv2.
+The Apache module (mod_ssl) used to provide SSL and TLS support supports the following: